prosemeteor/prosemirror/README.md

 ProseMeteor is a package integrating [ProseMirror](https://prosemirror.net/) and [Meteor.js](http://docs.meteor.com/#/full/).
 ProseMeteor is built for Meteor 1.3+

+## NOTE: This is not production ready.
+If you'd like to contribute please let us know!

 #Goals
 The primary goal is to provide a package that provides realtime collaborative WYSIWYG editing.